 This popular drink is made of lavender buds, tea, and milk.
-The tea is usually made with black or green tea.
-However, you can also use other infusions, such as white, herbal or oolong tea.
+The base is usually made with black or green tea.
+However, you can also use other infusions, such as white, herbal or oolong.
 The milk adds a creaminess to the drink and introduces the richness and a subtle sweetness.

 Moreover, you can also add tapioca pearls to your brew to make it sweeter and more exciting!
 Although this is not a requirement, it definitely contributes to varying textures.

-Furthermore, adding simple ice cubes is enough to turn your warm concoction into an iced lavender milk tea.
+Furthermore, adding simple ice cubes is enough to turn your warm concoction into an iced floral drink.
 It's a perfect refresher during the sweltering summer heat.

 What does lavender milk tea taste like?

 Lavender milk tea tastes sweet and floral.
-The floral notes come from the lavender buds, while the sweetness is usually derived from the milk, sugar, or honey.
-The tea also adds a slight bitterness, which helps balance the sweetness and bring out the lavender.
+The floral notes come from the flower buds, while the sweetness is usually derived from the milk, sugar, or honey.
+The drink also adds a slight bitterness, which helps balance the sweetness and bring out the floral taste.
 As a result, it is not overly sweet but has enough sweetness to make it enjoyable.